 Our team barely writes documentation now.
 How do we change the culture?

-Do not try to change culture through speeches about documentation.
-Change the system.
+Do not try.
+Culture lectures do not produce documentation.
+The system that surrounds the writing does.
 Add frontmatter templates so the format is obvious.
 Add CI checks so missing docs block merges.
-Add ownership fields so someone specific is accountable.
+Add ownership fields so a specific person is accountable.
 When documentation is part of the definition of done — like tests — it happens.
 When it is optional, it does not.
+The leverage is structural, not motivational.

 Should we generate documentation with AI instead of writing it manually?

-AI-generated documentation is a great starting point for code-level docs: function signatures, API references, type definitions.
-It is a terrible approach for architecture decisions, runbooks, and context docs — the kind that matter most for AI context quality.
+AI-generated documentation is fine for code-level surfaces — function signatures, API references, type definitions.
+It is the wrong tool for architecture decisions, runbooks, and context docs, which carry the most weight for agent context quality.
 Use AI to draft the mechanical docs.
 Write the strategic docs by hand.
+The failure mode to watch: agent-generated docs that sound authoritative but describe library defaults rather than how your team actually uses the library.
+Domain owner reviews everything before it enters the canonical store.
+No exceptions.

 How does llms.txt relate to MCP servers?
 Do we need both?

-llms.txt is a static file that any AI tool can read without setup.
-MCP servers provide dynamic, real-time context that can query databases, check live system state, and serve personalized responses.
-Start with llms.txt because it takes 30 minutes and works everywhere.
-Build MCP servers when you need live data or when the documentation surface is too large for a static file.
+llms.txt is a static file every AI tool can read with no setup.
+MCP servers serve dynamic context — query databases, check live system state, return personalized responses.
+Different jobs.
+Start with llms.txt because it ships in thirty minutes and works everywhere.
+Reach for MCP when the documentation surface outgrows static or when live data is the actual constraint.
+Most teams need llms.txt yesterday and MCP six months from now.

 What about documentation for non-engineering teams?